-- (a) Light sources shall be shielded from all adjacent buildings and streets. - (b) Lights shall not be of such brightness so as to cause glare that is hazardous to pedestrians or motorists or cause reasonable objection from adjacent residential districts. - (c) No colored lights shall be used in a location or manner in which they might be confused with traffic control devices or vehicular traffic. - (d) Illuminated signs on lots in non-residential districts within 150 feet and visible from a residential district may not be illuminated between 11:00 p.m. and 7:00 a.m. except at the time the establishment is in operation during this period. - (e) An illuminated sign or lighting device shall employ only light of constant intensity. - (f) No outline lighting shall be permitted.
+- (a) Light sources shall be shielded from all adjacent buildings and streets. - (b) Lights shall not be of such brightness so as to cause glare that is hazardous to pedestrians or motorists or cause reasonable objection from adjacent residential districts. - (c) No colored lights shall be used in a location or manner in which they might be confused with traffic control devices or emergency vehicles. - (d) Sign illumination shall not increase the light levels within 40 feet of all points of any sign face by more than 0.3-foot candle (~3.23 lumens) above the ambient lighting level. - (e) Illuminated signs on lots in non-residential districts within 150 feet and visible from a residential district may not be illuminated between 11:00 p.m. and 7:00 a.m. except at the time the establishment is in operation during this period. - (f) An illuminated sign or lighting device shall employ only light of constant intensity. - (g) No outline lighting shall be permitted.

-1286.10 MEASUREMENTS AND CALCULATIONS.
+1286.10 MEASUREMENTS AND CALCULATIONS

 - (a) Sign Setback.
 All required setbacks for signs shall be measured as the distance in feet from the lot line or right-of-way, as applicable, to the closest point of the sign structure. - (b) Sign Height.
 The height of a sign shall be computed as the distance from the base of the sign at normal grade to the top of the highest attached component of the sign.
 Normal grade shall be construed to be the newly established grade after construction, exclusive of any filling, berming, mounding or excavating solely undertaken for the purpose of locating or increasing the height of the sign. - (c) Sign Area.
 Sign area shall be calculated as established in this section, using one of the following shapes: circle, ellipse, triangle, square, rectangle, trapezoid, pentagon or hexagon. - (1) The calculation of sign area shall not include any supporting framework, bracing or decorative fence or wall unless such structural support is determined to constitute an integral part of the sign design by means of text or other message.
-See Figure B. - (2) For sign copy mounted or painted on a background panel, cabinet or surface distinctively painted, textured, lighted or constructed to serve as the background for the sign copy, the sign area shall be computed by means of the smallest permitted shape that encompasses the extreme limits of the background panel, cabinet or surface.
-See Figure C.
+See Figure B.